-Disclaimer: The EGU will work to match mentors and mentees with similar research interests.
-However, please note that it may not always be possible to match you with a mentor/mentee.
+Disclaimer: EGU will try to match all mentors and mentees but it may not always be possible to find a suitable pairing for everyone.
 Furthermore, if you are matched, we cannot guarantee your mentor/mentee is someone working or studying in your specific scientific field.
 While the EGU is responsible for the matching process, it is up to each matched mentor-mentee pair to define their own meetings and programme for the conference, based on the suggestions above.